-1.2 Professional Learning Committee
+1.2 Professional Development Committee

-In Pelham, the Professional Learning Committee oversees the administration of the Professional Learning Master Plan.
+In Pelham, the Professional Development Committee oversees the administration of the Professional Development Master Plan.
 The committee, composed of professional educators and other representatives from throughout the district, is charged with the responsibility of communicating and creating professional learning opportunities for their peers.
 To do so successfully, they must be responsible to the expressed needs of fellow educators, aware of innovations and research in education, and focused on district and building improvement goals.

-Each individual educator must purposefully seek to improve his/her knowledge and practice in accordance with the Professional Learning Master Plan.
-The Professional Learning Committee exists to facilitate growth, to clarify issues, and to maintain the integrity of the plan and its fair and equitable implementation.
+Each individual educator must purposefully seek to improve his/her knowledge and practice in accordance with the Professional Development Master Plan.
+The Professional Development Committee exists to facilitate growth, to clarify issues, and to maintain the integrity of the plan and its fair and equitable implementation.

-The Professional Learning Committee meetings are scheduled at the beginning of the school year, and are usually held monthly.
-Each school elects a Professional Learning Representative who serves on the committee.
+The Professional Development Committee meetings are scheduled at the beginning of the school year, and are usually held monthly.
+Each school elects a Professional Development Representative who serves on the committee for a period of three years.